 Full details of this legislation is given in The Guide to the Zoo Licensing Act's provisions (pdf) to the Zoo Licensing Act.
 The Defra website also has very useful information in the zoos section.
 This includes a link to the 2012 version of the document Managing Health and Safety in Zoos.

 The Zoos Forum was formed in 1988 as an independent advisory body to government on zoo matters.
 The Forum was established as part of the Government’s proposals to modernise British zoos and ensure that captive wild animals are properly cared for into the next century.
 In 2010 the Forum became the Zoos Expert Committee (ZEC) and in 2012 produced the Zoos Expert Committe handbook.
 The ZEC is composed of people with a broad range of expertise and experience in the world of animal welfare and conservation, from scientists and veterinary surgeons to educators and members of animal conservation institutions.
 In 2012 the Zoos Expert Committee produced a Handbook which supplements the SSSMZP with information to help zoos and aquariums achieve the highest standards.
-This has replaced the Zoos Forum Handbook.
+This has replaced the Zoos Forum Handbook and is available here.

 The Association has consistently supported a strong legislative control of zoos and aquariums.
 BIAZA believes that only through effective legislation can high standards of husbandry and welfare be consistently achieved in collections across the European Union.

 The Association will continue to offer its expertise, advice and experience to the on-going debate and formulation of zoo and aquarium policies.
 Along with the vast majority of the British public the Association shares a vision of zoos and aquariums being centres of excellence, thus making a valuable contribution to the conservation of the natural world.